-- Participation in the Galicia Academies adding to their offer comprehensive training programs for reskilling on UX Design, Product Owner, Scrum Master, and Data & Analytics.
-These academies are part of the Agile & Digital Training Program, which includes asynchronous activities/courses of the e-learning platform, the Academies and a closing session with a practical role immersion space in conjunction with an independent consultant.
+These academies are part of the Agile & Digital Training Program, which includes asynchronous activities/courses of the e-learning platform, the Academies and a closing session

-OUT OF THE TOTAL PAYROLL AVERAGE, 19% PARTICIPATED IN THE DATA & ANALYTICS, DESIGN, SCRUM MASTER AND PO ACADEMIES.
 THE COMPLETION RATE SO FAR IS 50%, WITH THE POSSIBILITY OF IT INCREASING AS THERE IS ONE MONTH LEFT FOR THE "DIGITAL AND TRAINING PROGRAM II" TO FINISH.

 - Implementation of the Practice Community: starting with the role of Product Owner.
 These spaces seek to promote the skills of this role in a collaborative way.
-Good practices are shared, and training and experimentation spaces are generated.

-- Mentoring for agile roles: launch of a mentoring for agile profiles together with Talent and Development that began with the Scrum Master and had the objective of supporting the internal talent and the reconversion of profiles.
+Good practices are shared, and training and experimentation spaces are generated. - Mentoring for agile roles: launch of a mentoring for agile profiles together with Talent and Development that began with the Scrum Master and had the objective of supporting